51 cool things to know about Super Bowl LI

 1. The Patriots have won four Super Bowls, all of them with Tom Brady and Bill Belichick at the helm.

-2. This is only Atlanta's second trip to the Super Bowl, and they've never won.
+2. This is only the second trip to the Super Bowl for Atlanta, and they didn't win the first time.

-3. The Patriots have been to the Super Bowl nine times, which is an NFL record.
+3. The Patriots have been to the Super Bowl nine times, an NFL record.

 4. They have won four times, which is not a record.